Heritage for a

 We are working with communities, public institutions and other partners in the Middle East, eastern Asia and elsewhere to use cultural heritage to promote fairness, prosperity and peaceful relationships between diverse people.

 Cultural Corridors of Peace

-We have been supporting Bedouin people in Lebanon, Jordan and the occupied Palestinian territories to safeguard their cultural heritage, to keep it alive and to use it for the benefit of their families and communities.
+We have been supporting Bedouin people in Lebanon, Jordan and the occupied Palestinian territories to safeguard their cultural heritage, keep it alive and use it for the benefit of their families and communities.
 Bedouin cultures are a group of shared but diverse traditions, beliefs and practices.
 This living heritage is at risk from conflict, hard borders, social change, marginalisation and discrimination.
 This is a concern for many Bedouin communities, because their heritage is a source of self-sufficiency, collective endurance, prosperity and wellbeing.
 Bedouin people wish to document their heritage and to pass it on - as a living inheritance - to younger generations.
 They wish to raise awareness of their traditions, ways of life and contributions to wider society.
 They aspire to a better future for themselves and their children.